robotcodedev/robotcode/docs/03_reference/config.md

 Type: `list[str] | None`

-Extend the error codes to treat as warnings.
+Extend the diagnostics codes to treat as warning.

 Examples: